 Liquidated Damages

 In the event that JEA fails to fulfill its obligation to accept the Gas Supply Agreement in the form of the transaction described by ENA, JEA shall negotiate in good faith with ENA to make such adjustments to the Gas Supply Agreement as may be needed by JEA.
+If the parties are unsuccessful in reaching a mutually satisfactory Gas Supply Agreement, JEA shall pay liquidated damages to ENA as well as the positive difference, if any, between the proposed Gas Supply Agreement and ENA’s cost in the market for a replacement contract.

 Confidentiality

 All terms and conditions of this proposal are proprietary trade secrets of ENA and are exempted by the “Florida Public Records Law” and must be kept confidential between JEA, ENA and their duly appointed agents.